StuartIanNaylor/Dataset-builder/README.md

 https://drive.google.com/file/d/1Y8zKi9pSrvTwDSJHxJYRN3qm5_5Wq3_w/view?usp=sharing

-Finally run `python3 mix.py` again you can do a `python3 mix.py -h` if you wish to change from default parameters.
+Finally run `python3 split0.py` again you can do a `python3 split0.py -h` if you wish to change from default parameters.
+Split0 refers to the premade directory structure for Google-kws split1.py will just create KW & !KW and use the G-KWS methods.
 This will mix background noises into your word samples whilst also mixing in silence at the level of record to pad out your word splits.
 Background noise is a random range based on the amplitude of the word sample where 1.0 means if random.random() does produce a 1 then background noise and word volume will be the same the default is 0.5